-A brand new edition of Europe by Rail is currently being printed.
-It will be published on 8 June 2016.
+A brand new edition of Europe by Rail is now available.
+It was published in June 2016.

 Two hundred years ago, the English poet Lord Byron travelled up the River Rhine on his way to Switzerland.
 Byron’s 1816 journey found poetic expression in Childe Harold, where mention of the Drachenfels (or Dragon’s Rock) brought international attention to the landscapes of the Rhine.
 Just a few weeks after sailing by the Drachenfels, Byron was on the shore of Lake Geneva where he visited the castle at Chillon.
 By the end of 1816, Byron’s poem The Prisoner of Chillon had been published.
 It immediately pushed the Château de Chillon into the limelight, and 200 years later the tourist crowds have not stopped queuing at the castle gate.